kenjennings/AGD-Mads/README.md

 ---

 The 6502 is the same between platforms.
 Basic logic, math, and such are identical in the programs.
-The differences come from the hardware usage which is sometimes significant.
-Generally speaking:
+Generally speaking some graphics features are similar:

+- The actual bitmap arrangement of data for high-res and multi-color character sets is the same on the C64 as the Atari (Eight bytes per character, one byte/eight bits per each scan line from top to bottom, leftmost bit is the high bit,  or for multi-color fonts the eight bits are divided into four pairs of bits where each bit pair describes one of four color values.)

+- The C64 and Atari have corresponding screen resolution modes.
+Both can support a one-bit pixel for 320 horizonal pixels on a line, or two-bit pixels for 160 horizontal pixels on a line.

+- Text screen memory is linear on both (1000 contiguous characters.)

+- Both use the same Atari 2600-compatible digital joysticks with four directional bits corresponding to up, down, left, right, and a bit for Fire.

+- Both support fine scrolling text displays.

+More detailed and rigorous use of the hardware features increase the distance of the differences, sometimes significantly:

-- The C64 has a 16-color palette and partly uses a color map to apply colors, and partially uses indirection through color registers.
+- The C64 has a 16-color palette and partially uses a color map to apply colors, and partially uses indirection through color registers.
 The Atari has a 128-color palette and uses color registers/indirection for everything on the display, and can optionally combine sprite and playfield colors to produce extra colors.
 This makes the systems vary in how to apply color, and how much color can be displayed on the same line.

 - The C64 "Sprites" have more horizontal resolution than the Atari's "Player/Missile" graphics which have more vertical resolution.
 Both have different memory organization.
 Multi-color objects are done differently.